stefanjudis/pwt-workshop/lessons/02-writing-tests/05-fixtures.md

 });
 ```

-> **Note** Each `page` object is isolated to this particular test run.
+> **Note** Each `page` object is isolated to a particular test run.
+There are no collisions or shared state.

 ## Create a custom fixture

-When I comes to Playwright Test there are always multiple ways to do things, but let's assume you want to provide a page object that emulates dark mode.
-How could you do this with a fixture that's available in all your tests.
+When it comes to Playwright Test, there are always multiple ways of doing things, but let's assume you want to provide a page object that emulates dark mode.
+How could you do this with a fixture that's available in all your tests?

+Extend Playwright's `test` object.

 ```javascript
 // example.spec.ts